lab1092/blender-manual_ja/manual/render/workflows/animations.rst

 -------

 Output Panel
-   By default the animation is rendered in the directory specified in the :guilabel:`Output` Panel (*Animation location and extensions.*).
+   By default the animation is rendered in the directory specified in the *Output* Panel (*Animation location and extensions.*).
    If an AVI format has been selected, then the name will be ``####_####.avi`` where the '####' indicates the start and end frame of the animation,